-Bones preserve relatively well and well healed but deforming fractures and developmental abnormalities provide evidence that early hominins cared for at least some of their people who would have had a hard time hunting and / or gathering in a community where that was the primary way of life (e.g., Fisk and Macho, 1992).
-While there is much we don't know about division of labour in particular cases (e.g., whether these people could have or did earn their keep by keeping fire or cooking or making tools etc.) we know that severely injured people lived for a number of years post-injury which shows they were not simply left to die once they had outlived their usefulness as hunters or gatherers for the group.
+Bones preserve relatively well and healed but deforming fractures and developmental abnormalities provide evidence that early hominins cared for at least some of their people who would have had a hard time hunting and / or gathering in a community where that was the primary way of life (e.g., Fisk and Macho, 1992).
+While there is much we don't know about division of labour in particular cases (e.g., whether these earned their keep by keeping fire, cooking, making tools etc), we know that severely injured people who would have been unable to hunt and / or forage lived for a number of years post-injury which shows they were not simply left to die once they had outlived their usefulness as hunters or gatherers for the group.
 There has been some speculation that fire-tending might have been the first divison of labour in traditional hunter-gatherer societies and it might be plausible to think that differences in mobility, for example, could well have contributed to variability in behaviour resulting in the discovery of different sorts of things that turn out to be useful for the group.

-There is also evidence of very well healed severe injuries that were either congenital or suffered very early on which shows that children, also, were not simply left to die if they appeared different, either (e.g., Oxenham, M., et al., 2001).
+There is also evidence of very well healed severe injuries that were either congenital or suffered very early on which shows that children, also, were not simply left to die if they appeared different (e.g., Oxenham, M., et al., 2001).
 It is possible that those who were different were marked out early as religious leaders, healers, or shaman for the group, or that differences in ability or mobility may have been a driver for division of labour for those who were unable to contribute towards hunting or gathering.
 There is, for example, some evidence that epilepsy and religiosity are linked due to some overlap of temporal lobe functioning.
 This seems to have some degree of intuitive plausibility if we consider seizures as an indicator of epilepsy and the overlap there seems to be with elements of religious experience such as around the notion of possession by demons or gods (see, for example, Brodtkorb and Nakken, 2015).
 The sense of conviction experienced by those with delusions has also been linked to religiosity where the later involves a conviction or certainty about the existence of god or gods (Pierre, 2001).

-In this section we considered how disability might be linked to difference and why the difference might not necessarily be bad for the group.
+In this section, we considered how disability might be linked to difference and why the difference might not necessarily be bad for the group, instead difference may have been a driver for division of labour and increasing social complexity.